Optioryx/ExampleOptiPickWebhooks/README.md

 ## Retries
 Svix attempts to deliver each webhook message based on a retry schedule with exponential backoff.
-To test out retries, introduce an intentional fatal error in `main.py`, start an optimization, fix the error, and replay the event via the dashboard.
-The system marks an event as handled only if your endpoint responds with a `20X` status code.

 ### The schedule
 Each message is attempted based on the following schedule, where each period is started following the failure of the preceding attempt: